feathersjs/docs/guides/chat/authentication.md

 ## Securing the messages service

 Now we have to restrict our messages service to authenticated users.
-If we run `feathers generate authentication` *before* generating other servies it will ask if the service should be restricted to authenticated users.
-Because we created the messages service first however, we have to update `src/services/messages/messages.hooks.js` manually to look like this:
+If we run `feathers generate authentication` *before* generating other services it will ask if the service should be restricted to authenticated users.
+Because we created the messages service first, however we have to update `src/services/messages/messages.hooks.js` manually to look like this:

 ```js
 const { authenticate } = require('feathers-authentication').hooks;